Talaween/React-Blog-Tutorial/README.md

 ### Installing

-to run the project follow the following steps
+to run the project follow the following steps:

-first open the folder with visual studio code
+1. first open the folder with visual studio code

-inside visual studio code, go to the integrated terminal and run the following command
+2. inside visual studio code, go to the integrated terminal and run the following command

 ```
 npm install
 ```
-then run the project
+3. then to run the project

 ```
 npm start
 ```

-the project should be running in the browser, make sure you are also running the back-end API to make sure the proect is fully working
+4. make sure you are also running the back-end API tofor the proect to be fully working

 ## Running the tests

 TBA

-### Break down into end to end tests

-TBA

-### And coding style tests

-ABA

 ## Deployment